How Spain could deliver swift savings in Peugeot-Opel deal

-Between them, PSA (PEUP.PA) - maker of Peugeots and Citroens - and General Motors' (GM.N) Opel operate three Spanish factories that employ about 13,000 people in total.
+Between them, PSA - maker of Peugeots and Citroens - and General Motors' Opel operate three Spanish factories that employ about 13,000 people in total.

 Production at the smallest, PSA's 1950s-era Villaverde plant in Madrid, is running at well below capacity.